 “Creativity is good business and ultimately drives productivity and efficiency.”

-What better way to boost business performance this year than to kickstart your creativity.
 If you are reading my blog, then chances are you already value creativity in the workplace, but you may be wondering if creativity really contributes to the bottom line.

 Productivity and efficiency have been the traditional indicators of business health and performance.
 But what about Creativity?
 Does it lead to more business success?
 In other words, do companies experience a Creative Dividend?
 Adobe asked Forrester Consulting for help to answer these questions.
 The study surveyed senior managers from corporations across a diverse set of industries to quantify and qualify how creativity impacts business results.